frontity/api-reference/docs-api/frontity-packages/features-packages/wp-comments.md

 [This filter](https://developer.wordpress.org/reference/hooks/rest_allow_anonymous_comments/) enables creating comments for anonymous users via the REST API.

-You can add this that directly in your theme's `functions.php` file or use a [Code Snippets](https://wordpress.org/plugins/code-snippets/) plugin.
+You can add this snippet directly in your theme's `functions.php` file or use a [Code Snippets](https://wordpress.org/plugins/code-snippets/) plugin.

 ### In Frontity